RosterElf Logo

 If you're living alone, make sure to spend time with friends to release tension and stress from work.
 Also, try to turn your phone off to resist the urge of wanting to check it from time to time.

-It's vital to separate your work responsibilities from your personal life when you're workplace is your home.
+It's vital to separate your work responsibilities from your personal life when your workplace is your home.
 If you let it overlap, you can negatively impact your physical well-being, relationships, and mental health.
-Plus, it can lead to becoming unproductive in your tasks
+Plus, it can lead to becoming unproductive in your tasks.

 You can maintain healthy boundaries by modifying your way of using your devices, reconsidering your use of personal and workspace, and integrating opportunities for healthy living and socialising.
 These are necessary for a more efficient work-life balance.
 So, to help you effectively separate work and home life, this guide is your helping hand.